datenanfragen/website/content/en/blog/honey-data-collection/index.md

 Honey then earn money through so-called "affiliate marketing".
 The participating shops pay a commission to Honey for the coupons used.

 So far, so good.
 But as a non-profit promoting data protection, we are mostly interested in one thing: How does Honey process their users' data?
 As a browser extension, Honey could in theory record all internet traffic and thus log the entire browser history.
-This is especially problematic as Honey is run by a US company, [Honey Science LLC]({{< ref "company/joinhoney" >}}), that was recently [bought by PayPal](https://help.joinhoney.com/article/302-what-does-honey-joining-paypal-mean-for-members).
+This is especially problematic as Honey is run by a US company, {{< link slug="company/joinhoney" text="Honey Science LLC" >}}, that was recently [bought by PayPal](https://help.joinhoney.com/article/302-what-does-honey-joining-paypal-mean-for-members).

 ## What data is actually collected?

 To find out what data Honey collects, we could first take a look at their privacy policy (and, of course, [we did](#honey-privacy-policy)).
 But these unfortunately tend to be pretty general.
 They don't really give users an idea on what data is actually collected on them.
 Luckily, the GDPR can help here.
-It grants users [extensive rights with regards to their data]({{< ref "blog/your-gdpr-rights" >}}).
+It grants users {{< link slug="blog/your-gdpr-rights" text="extensive rights with regards to their data" >}}.
 One of those is the so-called *right to data access*, which is defined in Art.
 15 GDPR, and allows all consumers to demand a copy of the data companies have saved on them.
 This makes it possible to verify a company's statements.

 Two of our members, Benni and Malte, have made use of this right.
 They had both used the Honey extension in the past for a while.
 Benni had created an account and used that to log into the extension, while Malte has used the extension without an account.
-Both used our [generator]({{< ref "generator" >}}) to send an access request to Honey.
+Both used our {{< link slug="generator" text="generator" >}} to send an access request to Honey.

 We have then analysed the responses they received.